-Welcome to Mortimers Cross Mill.This 1750 Water Mill is an excellent example of how man has harnessed the energy of the river Lugg to mill wheat into flour or crush grains for animal feed.
+Mortimers Cross Mill is a 1750 Water Mill and an excellent example of how man has harnessed the energy of the river Lugg to mill wheat into flour or crush grains for animal feed.

-To raise awareness for water mills generally we take part in the National Milling Weekend by doing actual milling on the sunday May 11th at 3pm.
+To raise awareness for water mills generally we used to take part in the National Milling Weekend,but not this year.

 Inspired by the amount of water rushing by the weir and mill it seemed obvious to try and make some free electricity here.My research started in 2005 I hosted the first meeting of HEREFORDSHIRE HYDRO Feb 25th 2007

 I had been to the meeting in Hereford thinking a local group had already been created because various press reports suggested that.
 It surprised me that only about a dozen people hung back and retired to the front right hand corner with a view to creating a local group.
 I concluded the other 135 people at the meeting were solely interested in making money out of those 12 !